jayampathiw/ERC20-Token/README.md

 -   **Sell Tokens**: Enables the DEX owner to sell tokens.
 -   **Buy Tokens**: Users can buy tokens by specifying the amount and sending the required Ether.

-## Security Considerations

--   **Access Control**: Only the contract owner can withdraw tokens and Ether from the DEX contract.
--   **Approval Required**: The DEX contract requires user approval to transfer tokens from their account.
--   **Price Validation**: Ensures the correct Ether value is sent when purchasing tokens.